Elena-sky/go-microservices-2025/README.md

 - Apply the RabbitMQ Deployment to the Cluster, run `kubectl apply -f k8s/rabbit.yml`
 - Check the Status of the RabbitMQ Pod, run `kubectl get pods`
 - View Services in the Cluster, run `kubectl get svc`
-7) Deploying Other Services (Broker, MailHog, Mail, Logger, Listener, and Authentication Services) to Kubernetes.
+7) Deploying Other Services if not deployed before (Broker, MailHog, Mail, Logger, Listener, and Authentication Services) to Kubernetes.
 For the following files:
 - k8s/broker.yml
 - k8s/mailhog.yml
 - k8s/mail.yml
 - k8s/logger.yml
 - k8s/listener.yml
 - k8s/authentication.yml
+- k8s/front-end.yml
   Repeat the same process described in step 6:
 - Create and configure the corresponding YAML file.
 - Apply it to the cluster using `kubectl apply -f [filePath]`
 - Check pod status with `kubectl get pods`.